MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ## How offline sync works

-Your client code controls when local changes are synchronized with a datasync service.
+Your client code controls when local changes are synchronized with a data sync service.
 Nothing is sent to the service until there you *push* local changes.
 Similarly, the local store is populated with new data only when you *pull* data.

 You can push pending operations for all tables, a list of tables, or one table: